cmcaboy/cmcaboy/README.md

 ---

-I'm the Director of Engineering at [Rapptr Labs](https://www.rapptrlabs.com) where I manage a group of 14 engineers.
+I'm the CTO at [Rapptr Labs](https://www.rapptrlabs.com) where I manage a group of 14 engineers.
 While I am not managing, I spend a lot of my time working with React, React Native, and GraphQL backends.
 I do a lot of [youtube videos](https://www.youtube.com/user/CoryMcAboy).
 If you have any other questions, feel free to reach out.

 - 🌱 I’m currently learning Prisma client, K8's, and Swift.
 - 💬 Ask me about React, React Native, or GraphQL!